Sp0k/gabsavard-redesign/src/content/posts/mysql-survival-guide.md

 SUM does not apply to strings.

-#### Connecting Tables <a id="Connecting"></a>
+## Connecting Tables

 Connecting tables depends on the existence of attributes that are shared between tables.
 Common attributes can exists across different tables.
 Foreign keys can be used to make the relationship between those tables explicit, and impose important constraints.

 NOTE: The foreign key attribute does not need to have the same name as the primary-key attribute in the parent table!

-##### Foreign keys
+### Foreign Keys

-<strong>FOREIGN KEY:</strong><br>
 A foreign key is a primary key from a parent table placed into a dependent table to create a common attribute.
-The foreign key must be <u>unique</u>.
+The foreign key must be <ins>unique</ins>.
 The foreign key must be constrained to ensure referential integrity.
 Furthermore, the referenced attribute can be any candidate key (including composite key).

-<strong>REFERENTIAL INTEGRITY:</strong><br>
-A condition by which a dependent table's foreign key entry must have either a null entry, or a matching entry in the primary key or the related table.
+A referential integrity is a condition by which a dependent table's foreign key entry must have either a null entry, or a matching entry in the primary key or the related table.

-##### Creating foreign keys
+### Creating foreign keys

-\* <u>The parent table must already exist before the foreign-key relationship is created!</u> \*<br>
+**The parent table must already exist before the foreign-key relationship is created!**<br/>
 A foreign key can be added during the creation of a new table.

 ```mysql